 Call deposit relates to proceeds from shares issued in 2017.
 It was stated in the rights circular that N290,488,415 will be utilised for the development of new site in Sagamu.
-The fund has been fully utilised for the intended purposes.
+The sum of N139.04m is the untilised fund as at December 31 2022 which has been invested in an interest yielding account.